Media library configuration

 Unsupported features for vector graphic formats

-Vector graphic formats (such as svg, eps, pdf, ai) are not supported as image extensions in media libraries.
+Vector graphic formats other than svg (such as eps, pdf, ai) are not supported as image extensions in media libraries.
 These formats can be stored as documents and displayed on the website, but the preview functionality in the Media libraries application and asset selectors is unavailable for such files.

 Image file request protection